thediyblogger/blog/content/blog/why-your-business-needs-a-cdn.md

----
++++
-title: "Why your business needs a CDN"
-description: 'A CDN (Content Delivery Network) is a network of servers around the world that work together to provide a faster web experience for your users.'
+title = "Why your business needs a CDN" description = "A CDN (Content Delivery Network) is a network of servers around the world that work together to provide a faster web experience for your users." date = "2019-01-04" categories = ["blogging"] aliases = ["blog/2016/2/22/why-your-business-needs-a-cdn", "blog/2016/02/22/why-your-business-needs-a-cdn"] [images] is_pin_friendly = false name = "Why your business needs a CDN" src = '/uploads/cdn.png'
-date: 2019-01-04
-image: 'images/cdn.png'
-images: ['images/cdn.png']
-categories: [blogging]
-aliases: ["blog/2016/2/22/why-your-business-needs-a-cdn", "blog/2016/02/22/why-your-business-needs-a-cdn"]
-images:
-- 'images/cdn.png'

-resources:
-- name: Why your business needs a CDN
-  src: 'images/cdn.png'
----
++++

 For example, lets say your website was hosted on a server in Atlanta GA.
 Then, whenever your customer requested your website that did not use a CDN, the request would always come to your server in Atlanta.
 Local customers may have a decent experience because they are local, but requests from customers on the west coast would have to travel the span of the US.
 Even worse for global customers.